twilio/twilio-cli/docs/general_usage.md

 ### Multiple Twilio accounts/profiles

-When you run `twilio login` (an alias for `twilio profiles:add`), it stores your credentials and associates them with the provided profile ID.
-The first profile added will default to being the "active" profile.
+When you run `twilio login` (an alias for `twilio profiles:create`), it stores your credentials and associates them with the provided profile ID.
+The first profile created will default to being the "active" profile.
 The active profile is used for all subsequent commands.

-To add additional profiles, run `twilio login` again but provide a different profile ID (like, `my_other_profile`).
+To create additional profiles, run `twilio login` again but provide a different profile ID (like, `my_other_profile`).
 Then, when you run subsequent commands, just include `-p my_other_profile` in the command (e.g. `twilio phone-numbers:list -p my_other_profile`).

 Alternatively, you may switch which profile is active using the `twilio profiles:use` command.
 To see the full list of local profiles (including which profile is active), run `twilio profiles:list`.